This post may contain affiliate links. For more information, please see our affiliate policy.

 - Freezer: Spread cooked rice on a rimmed baking sheet to cool (chill it faster in the refrigerator or freezer if you have space).
 Then, pack into a measuring cup and measure your preferred portion size (1 cup, 2 cups, 4 cups, etc.) into freezer-safe bags.
 Press flat, label, and freeze.
 Reheat to 165 degrees.

-- Flavors: Substitute chicken broth, beef broth, or shrimp stock for the water.
-Or, add a spoonful of bouillon, a bay leaf, dried herbs, or turmeric to gently scent the rice as it bakes.
+- Herbs and spices: Add a spoonful of bouillon, a bay leaf, dried herbs like thyme or marjoram, or turmeric to gently scent the rice as it bakes.
+A Bouquet Garni or Sachet can add extra flavor, too.

 - Safety first: Cooked rice can make you sick if not cooled and stored properly.
 Once you cook the rice, keep it hot throughout the meal or cool it down as quickly as possible.
 Never let cooked rice sit out at room temperature for longer than one hour.